UkoeHB/bevy_simplenet/README.md

 - A client's [`AuthRequest`] type must match the corresponding server's [`Authenticator`] type.
 - Client ids are defined by clients via their [`AuthRequest`] when connecting to a server.
 This means multiple sessions from the same client will have the same session id.
 Connections will be rejected if an id is already connected.
 - Client connect messages will be cloned for all reconnect attempts, so they should be treated as static data.
 - Server or client messages may fail to send if the underlying connection is broken.
 Clients can use the signals returned from [`Client::send()`] and [`Client::request()`] to track the status of a message.
-Client request results will always be emitted by [`Client::next_val()`].
+Client request results will always be emitted by [`Client::next()`].
 Message tracking is not available for servers.
 - Tracing levels assume the server is trusted and clients are not trusted.